About health insurance

 How do I make a complaint?

-If you want to make a complaint, please contact us straight away.
+If you have feedback or want to make a complaint please email us at firstname.lastname@example.org.

 Where possible we’ll aim to resolve your issue on-the-spot.